Exciting news: The Deskless Report 2022 has launched 🎉 Read it here!

 In other words: listening to what your employees have to say matters.

-The challenges of collecting upward feedback in deskless industries
+The challenges of collecting upward feedback in frontline industries

-Collecting employee feedback is hard in any organization, but it’s particularly challenging in frontline and deskless organizations.
-Here are a few of the hurdles that face deskless organizations when collecting upward feedback:
+Collecting employee feedback is hard in any organization, but it’s particularly challenging in deskless and frontline organizations—and it’s getting worse.
+In fact, our recent research found that only 39% of frontline workers feel heard.
+Here are five hurdles that face frontline organizations when collecting upward feedback:

 Originally coined by Amy Edmondson, psychological safety is a “sense of confidence that the team will not embarrass, reject, or punish someone for speaking up.”
 Ultimately, this means that employees feel safe to share feedback, ideas, or general comments without fear of repercussions.